poobarfoob/l2tunnel-kai-guide/README.md

 FOR LINUX AND MACOS USERS, YOU MUST COMPILE [L2TUNNEL](https://github.com/mborgerson/l2tunnel).
 ONLY WINDOWS HAS BINARIES AVAILABLE FOR DOWNLOAD.

+Setting Up Xemu
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-SETTING UP XEMU (This process should be the same across all platforms so it can just go here i suppose)
+This process should be the same across all platforms, so it can just go here I suppose

 You'll want to open Xemu, go to the "Machine" tab and open the "Network" settings If the "Attached To" option is set to "User(NAT)", click on disable (if enabled already) and choose Socket instead.